dahln/BlazorSpinner/README.md

 BlazorSpinner is a loading spinner that can be included in Blazor applications.
 It has a simple service that can be called to "show" or "hide" the spinner.

-# Demo

-See the spinner in action: https://gray-island-027a96b10.azurestaticapps.net/.

 This is a screen shot of the spinner
 ![Screen Shot](https://github.com/dahln/blazorspinner/blob/master/BlazorSpinnerScreenShot.png)